Nidaiq/School_District_Analysis/README.md

 6) In the spending range of $630-644 went up in the scores for reading and math which was then reflected in the percentage too.

-# Summary of results:
+## Summary of results:

 The change in reading and math score that was also reflected in the % Passing Math, % Passing Reading and % Passing Overall specially for Thomas High School as the grade 9 data for the school was deleted.
 This was also reflected in the spending range Data Frame.
 Deleting the data set for grand 9th in Thomas High School changed the overall rating of the school and bumped it up to # 2 on the list of the schools with highest % overall passing.
 This manipulation of data shows how important it is to evaluate if a data set should be deleted or not.
-A change like such can have a minor impact on the overall data as the number of students in Thomas High School in grade 9th were only 461 out of 39170 in the school district (which represents only 1.2% of the population).
+A change like such can have a minor impact on the overall data as the number of students in Thomas High School in grade 9th were only 461 out of 39170 in the school district (which represents only 1.2% of the population) where as in Thomas High School the grade 9 students represent over 25% of the school student numbers.
 Deleting the dataset for Grade 9th had a larger impact on the overall rating and scores of Thomas High School but had a negligible impact on the overall school district analysis.